preference toml

 Preference Mode

-Sometimes scalar scoring is not enough.
+sometimes scalar scoring is not enough.

-If two patches are both plausible, a pairwise preference block can work better because RLHF systems are often trained from ranked comparisons.
+if two patches are both plausible, a pairwise preference block can work better because rlhf systems are often trained from ranked comparisons.

 [preference]